 Pest Control - Pigeons (feral pigeons)

-Note: Adur & Worthing Councils do not offer a service to deal with pigeons, this page is to offer advice and information only.
-Please see our pest control homepage for how to request a pest control service.
+Note: Adur & Worthing Councils do not offer a pest control service.
+This page is to offer advice and information only.
+Please see our pest control homepage for how to find a pest control service.

 About feral pigeons